matus-barta/personal-web/blogposts/open-rmm.md

 ## So what tech stack are you using now?

-- Prisma, I didn't mentioned it that much but it was game changer, it is just fabulous ORM and it supports multiple databases
+- [Prisma](https://prisma.io), I didn't mentioned it that much but it was game changer, it is just fabulous ORM and it supports multiple databases
-- SvelteKit, I just love Svelte and SvelteKit, it is getting better and better with each update
+- [SvelteKit](https://kit.svelte.dev), I just love Svelte and SvelteKit, it is getting better and better with each update
-- Express, it is nice for API server with really nice customization with Middlewares, but sometimes it just look so bloated with boilerplate
+- [Express](https://expressjs.com/), it is nice for API server with really nice customization with Middlewares, but sometimes it just look so bloated with boilerplate
-- Typescript, of course I will newer go to JS
+- [Typescript](https://www.typescriptlang.org/), of course I will newer go to JS
-- Zod, must have for API endpoint input validation
+- [Zod](https://zod.dev/), must have for API endpoint input validation
-- TRPC Sveltekit, this is just awesome way to write Backed <-> Frontend communication, wish I could use it outside of fullstack (may be possible but to much to research and broke)
+- [TRPC Sveltekit](https://icflorescu.github.io/trpc-sveltekit/), this is just awesome way to write Backed ↔️ Frontend communication, wish I could use it outside of fullstack (may be possible but to much to research and broke)
-- Rust, using for the reporting Agent, love the Cargo ecosystem and when your code will compile there will be no issue.
+- [Rust](https://www.rust-lang.org/), using for the reporting Agent, love the Cargo ecosystem and when your code will compile there will be no issue.
 Its syntax and concepts are somewhat alien to me coming from higher lvl languages with GC like C#, TypeScript (JS), Java..., but I like it, it just fights with me all the time
-- May use [Tauri](https://tauri.app/) in the future if I will need GUI for the Agent

-_I think this is it, may update if something changes_
+- May use [Tauri](https://tauri.app/) in the future if I will need GUI for the Agent _I think this is it, will try to update if something changes_

 ## Why did you go back to Express for collection API?